kr40/ctf-writeups-kr40/htb/htb_startingpoint/tier_0/dancing/README.md

 ## Difficulty - Very Easy

-- Machine introduces `SMB` and how to navigate Shares using `smbclient`
+- Machine introduces `SMB` and how to navigate shares using `smbclient`